 Each year, seniors at Trinity Valley School have a wide array of college admission offers from which to choose.
-In recognition of their academic achievement, leadership, and community involvement both on campus and throughout Fort Worth, the 87 members of the Class of 2017 were offered an impressive $14.5 million in merit-based scholarships.
-246 merit scholarships were extended to our students.
+In recognition of their academic achievement, leadership, and community involvement both on campus and throughout Fort Worth, the 96 members of the Class of 2018 were offered an impressive $12.5 million in merit-based scholarships.
+224 merit scholarships were extended to our students.

 National Merit Finalists

-2 National Merit Scholarship Recipients
+National Merit Commended